AR4152/AR4152/README.md

 | Learned | ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white) ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white) |

+## Future :sunglasses:

+I have been visualizing myself as a Computer Science researcher specializing in AI and use the same to make our world a better place to live in.
+One of the research areas I’m extremely interested in is the implementation of advanced-yet-affordable AI technology in people’s daily lives and tasks.

 <!--
 **AR4152/AR4152** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.